CSken/Java-Projects-2020---2021/README.md

 # Java-Projects-2020---2021
-A collection of Java projects from 2020 - 2021 (grade 11).
+A collection of Java projects from 2020 - 2021.